F-POD Training

 Trains can be marked, individually or all those in a minute, or their cetacean status removed.
 Then you can filter these out or view only them by clicking repeatedly on the 'marked trains included' text on the left of the main screen.

-BUT: it's not a good idea to edit out (or in) trans that you think were bad or good as this is liable to be a very big task and your efforts will be subjective.
+BUT: it's not a good idea to edit out (or in) trains that you think were bad or good as this is liable to be a very big task and your efforts will be subjective.

 Help with Pinger trial data